 PSAE 490-99 Special Topics or Directed Studies in Political Science & Economics Specially designed courses of readings in areas not sufficiently covered by another course already in the curriculum.

-PSAE 512 Senior Seminar and Thesis Direction of the student with his senior thesis, a major paper on a topic of his interest.
-The student receives instruction and individual assistance in the development of the topic, research methods, outlining, organizing, and writing a paper.
+PSAE 512 Senior Seminar and Thesis Direction of the student’s senior thesis, a major paper on a topic of interest.
+The student receives instruction and individual assistance in the development of a topic, research methods, outlining, organizing, and writing a paper.
 Students are required to defend their theses in an oral presentation.
+Required of all majors.